UrbanNet-Lab/MWTP-weak-tie-prediction-in-multiplex-networks/README.md

 ### Training

-If you want to execute the MWTP-semantic version you can execute `python src/main-re.py --datasetname=ckm --epoches=200 --run_times=10 --save_checkpoint=1 --device=gpu`, if you want to execute the MWTP-logit version you can execute `python src/main-re.py --datasetname=ckm --epoches=200 --run_times=10 --save_checkpoint=1 --device=gpu`.
+If you want to execute the MWTP-semantic version you can execute `python src/main.py --datasetname=ckm --epoches=200 --run_times=10 --save_checkpoint=1 --inter_aggregation=semantic --device=gpu`, if you want to execute the MWTP-logit version you can execute `python src/main.py --datasetname=ckm --epoches=200 --run_times=10 --save_checkpoint=1 --inter_aggregation=logit --device=gpu`.

 ### Training on your own datasets